 WICE purchases Excess of Loss reinsurance protection to mitigate the impact of large claims.
-In addition, inter-company Quota Share reinsurance is in place to mitigate the impact of attritional losses.
+In addition, inter-company Quota Share reinsurance and some external Quota Share reinsurance arrangements are in place to mitigate the impact of attritional losses.

 Underwriting risk is further mitigated through the following: